 Attn: NP Trail Chair

 Schenectady, NY 12301-0733

 The Northville-Placid Trail is now 135 miles long.
 The trail begins at Waterfront Park in the village of Northville, continues 3.5 miles across the bridge to the west side of Sacandaga Reservoir, along Collins-Gifford Valley Road, and then 8.6 miles on a trail through the Shaker Mountain Wild Forest.
-After reaching Benson Road, one continues 7.3 miles along the trail in Silver Lake Wilderness.
-Additionally, further north, 7.6 miles of trail through the Blue Ridge Wilderness replaced a long road walk on Cedar River Road.
-The new section of trail is included in the National Geographic Trails Illustrated Topographic Map.
-ADK is expecting a new edition of the Northville-Placid Trail Guide Book to be released in the spring of 2017.
+After reaching Benson Road, the trail continues 7.3 miles through the Silver Lake Wilderness.
+Additionally, further north, there are 7.6 miles of trail through the Blue Ridge Wilderness.
+This new section of trail is included in the National Geographic Trails Illustrated Topographic Map.
+A new edition of the Northville-Placid Trail Guide Book was released in 2017.

 The Adirondack Forest Preserve was established originally for watershed preservation, and the area through which the trail passes is dotted with streams, lakes and ponds.
 Most of the land is forested, and recent studies have indicated that there may still be virgin timber stands in a number of places.
 Trees of considerable size reflect over a half-century of state ownership and conservation.

 Stores to replenish supplies are available at various villages and resort communities along the way.
 Supplies can also be mailed ahead to any of several post offices (Piseco, Blue Mountain Lake and Long Lake) for pickup when passing through.
 Temporary camping is permitted at undeveloped sites on state land.
 State-erected lean-tos or open camps located at reasonably short intervals are for hikers’ use and are a quintessential part of the Adirondack experience.